Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/metadata.md

         You can retrieve other metadata in the same way.

-    - For an audio file, retrieve the artwork from the file using the `GetArtwork()` method, which returns a instance of the [Tizen.Multimedia.Artwork](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Artwork.html) class containing the encoded artwork image and the MIME type of the artwork:
+    - For an audio file, retrieve the artwork from the file using the `GetArtwork()` method, which returns a instance of the [Tizen.Multimedia.Artwork](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Artwork.html) class containing the encoded artwork image and the MIME type of the artwork:

-        ```
+        ```csharp
         var artWork = metadataExtractor.GetArtwork();
         ```